 What are the best fluids to drink?

 Energy or calorie-containing fluids include: whole milk, juice, smoothies, milk shakes, Carnation Breakfast Essentials® powder, or regular soda (for a treat).
-Avoid calorie free or low calorie drinks such as diet soda, Crystal Lite®, or diet flavored seltzer water.
+Avoid calorie free or low calorie drinks such as diet soda, Crystal Lite®, or seltzer water.
 Your teen should drink at least 8 ounces of calorie fluids with each meal and snack.

 What about protein bars?